saidvandeklundert/testing-examples/README.md

 Repository with some notes and examples on testing

-- Testing types and a simple unit test
+- Testing types and a simple unit test x

 - Mocks: mocking a function and mocking a class
   - what is a mock